Quick Guide to the Damage Types in D&D 5e

 Poison and acid could be seen as similar and be grouped together, but in reality, they are different damages with different consequences.

-Poison damage is a toxic substance coming from poisonous creatures, contaminated food and water as well as noxious gases and harmful liquids.
+Poison damage is toxic from poisonous creatures, contaminated food and water, noxious gases, and harmful liquids.
 It can be taken, for example, from a poison spray or a tarantula’s attack.
 In some cases, the damage from poison can be associated with a (saving throw) that if failed, imposes the condition “poisoned” which leads the player to have a disadvantage on different shots, such as attack rolls and ability checks.
 There is a slight distinction between poison and venom based only on the mode of delivery.

 In addition, can also block the regenerative effects of some creatures, like trolls.